-Early spring is the ideal time to sow quick-growing perennials, like lupins, to grow on for planting out this autumn.
-Follow the simple steps, below, to raise healthy seedlings with a strong root system.
+Early spring is the ideal time to sow quick-growing perennials, to grow on for planting out later in the year.
+Follow our simple steps, below, to raise healthy seedlings with a strong root system.

-Sieve compost through a large plastic pot, covering your seeds with a fine layer about 1cm deep, then place in a warm, sunny spot.
+Sieve compost through a large plastic pot, covering your seeds with a fine layer of compost about 1cm deep, then place the seed tray in a warm, sunny spot.

-Lupins can take anything from two weeks to two months to germinate, so be patient and keep the compost moist.
-When they're large enough to handle, pot them up ready to plant outside in the autumn.
+Plants can take anything from two weeks to two months to germinate, so be patient and keep the compost moist by misting with water regularly.
+When seedlings are large enough to handle, pot them up in individual pots, ready to plant outside into their final growing positions.